dustin10/VichUploaderBundle/Resources/doc/index.md

 - vich_uploader.namer_origname

-**vich_uploader.namer_uniqid** will rename your uploaded files using a uniqueid for the name and keeping the extension.
-Using this namer foo.jpg will be uploaded as something like 50eb3db039715.jpg.
+**vich_uploader.namer_uniqid** will rename your uploaded files using a uniqueid for the name and keep the extension.
+Using this namer, foo.jpg will be uploaded as something like 50eb3db039715.jpg.

 **vich_uploader.namer_origname** will rename your uploaded files using a uniqueid as the prefix of the filename and keeping the original name and extension.
-Using this namer foo.jpg will be uploaded as something like 50eb3db039715_foo.jpg
+Using this namer, foo.jpg will be uploaded as something like 50eb3db039715_foo.jpg

 To use it, you just have to specify the service id for the `namer` configuration option of your mapping :